ShivaPrasadReddyKatta/academic-kickstart/content/post/project_report.md

 The libraries I used in Python are numpy, pandas, nltk, sklearn, etc.

+Coming to the application part, I'm using an Android app to interact with the server and fetch the results.
+A general outline of the system architecture can be seen by [clicking here](https://drive.google.com/file/d/182RaD7LmovFUJ3lb4A7_eMjgSc3YDmtk/view?usp=sharing)

 # References
 For converting the text into lower case I referred to Chaim Gluck code from his post on Medium: https://medium.com/@chaimgluck1/have-messy-text-data-clean-it-with-simple-lambda-functions-645918fcc2fc